Climb Mount Assiniboine – The Matterhorn of the Canadian Rockies

 The Peak

-Mount Assiniboine is a serious and often difficult mountain climb.
+Mount Assiniboine is a serious and often difficult mountain to climb.
 It is frequently underestimated.
-There is substantial exposure and rock fall hazard.
-In dry conditions it is technically straight forward.
+There is substantial exposure and rockfall hazard.
+In dry conditions, it is technically straightforward.
 More likely though, it will be snowed or iced up and the climbing will be very challenging.
-This is not a peak for beginners!
+This is not a peak for beginner mountaineers or alpine climbers.

 Price